chantel808/Springboard_Capstone2/README.md

 <li>review date - date review written </li>

 ### Summary
 Target labels were created based off of the maximum number of reviews written within a day.
 If a customer wrote 30 or more reviews within a day, all reviews written by the customer were given a target label value of 1 under a 'suspect' column.
 The image below is a TSNE (t-distributed stochastic neighbor embedding) projection of the TF-IDF vectors from non-suspicious (blue, label ‘0’) and suspicious (green, label ‘1’) reviews in the training set.
-It shows that the labeling is effective for discerning between suspicious and non-suspicious reviews.
+It shows that the labeling is effective for discerning between some suspicious and non-suspicious reviews.

 <img src="https://github.com/chantel808/Springboard_Capstone2/blob/master/tsne.png">